tigeryan/contact-manager/README.md

 ## Contact Manager Training Projects

 ### Goal of the project is the following
-- List Contacts
+- [x] List Contacts from API
-- Search Contacts
+- [x] Search Contacts
+- H2 Lucee CFC for DB
 - Add a new Contact
 - Edit a contact
 - Delete a contact